 It’s a beautiful day at the airfield near Venice, a happy day for Donatella Ricci.
-Standing on the green airfield kissed by the sun, Donatella receives official recognitions by the local authorities for being the new holder of the Altitude World Record in gyroplane and for encouraging responsible flight practice among men and women of all ages and nationalities.
+Standing on the green airfield kissed by the sun, by the local authorities Donatella receives official recognitions for being the new holder of the Altitude World Record in gyroplane, appreciation for being the founder of ‘Flydonna‘ international convention for women in aviation, and for encouraging responsible flight practice among men and women of all ages and nationalities.

-On November 7, 2015 Donatella takes off from the Caposile airfield in her Magni M16 Tandem gyroplane: it’s a standard aircraft, merely the engine and gasoline distributions parts have been slightly adapted to withstand the freezing altitude temperatures of -40C.
-Despite unfavorable weather conditions Donatella believes she can do it, and reaches 26,700 ft: it’s the new Women’s Altitude World Record in Gyroplane, since 1931 held by Amelia Earthart.
+On November 7, 2015 Donatella takes off from the Caposile airfield in her unpressurized Magni M16 Tandem gyroplane: it’s a standard aircraft, merely the engine and gasoline distributions parts have been slightly adapted to withstand the freezing altitude temperatures of -40C.
+Despite unfavorable weather conditions Donatella believes she can do it, she reaches 26,700 ft: it’s the new Women’s Altitude World Record on gyroplane, since 1931 held by Amelia Earthart.

-One day later, on November 8, 2015 Donatella takes off from the same airfield, she believes she can fly higher, and this time she breaks the Absolute Altitude World Record on Autogyro reaching the altitude of 27.556ft/8.399m.
-It’s been 11 years since the previous record, held by the American Andrew Keech in 2004.
+One day later, on November 8, Donatella takes off from the same airfield, she believes she can fly higher: 27.556ft/8.399m it’s Absolute Altitude World Record, eleven years since the record previously held by American Andrew Keech.

-The wind picks up, in the distance the waters in the sea are buffering, the air is chilly and think of how Donatella must have felt that cold winter day of November, in her open aircraft at -40C at commercial planes altitude, alone flying to heights where no other gyroplane aviator had flown before, while we are at around 30C and only few hundred feet/m above the ground.
-Courage is the key that opens horizons, and she surely has it.
+The wind picks up, in the distance the waters in the sea are buffering, the air is chilly, yet it’s around +30C and only few hundred feet above the ground.
+I think how Donatella must have felt that cold winter day of November, in her open aircraft at -40C at commercial planes altitude, solo flying to heights where no other gyroplane aviator had flown before.
+Courage is the key that opens up horizons, and she surely has it.

-In the back seat of her two-seat-autogyro: two floor pedals and one cloche, Donatella’s side the cockpit with radio, compass, meters and flight instruments.
+The back seat I find myself in, is equipped with two floor pedals and a cloche; on Donatella’s side the cockpit with radio, compass, meters and flight instruments.
 She invites me to hold the cloche and feel its movements while she points the gyoplane towards the brown and green of terraferma, then the sunny lagoon.

-It feels like I’m part of the wind, the sky, and the waters.
+It feels like I’m part of the wind, the sky, and waters.
 It’s a wonderful sensation, and Donatella doubles it with another gift: –“I’m going to let you pilot, you’re in control of the aircraft, take us where you want to go” – she says.
-While I wonder if I misunderstood, she turns around and smiles: oh my, she means it.
+While I wonder if I misunderstood, she turns around and smiles: oh my, she means it!
 With the mindset of a road driver I think: -‘Look ahead Donatella, look where we’re going, someone may be coming our way.’
-Donatella goes a step further to show and keep her hands up in the air: cloche in my hand following what Donatella taught me, gently turning to the right, repositioning and straight ahead, than left… and I think to myself that this woman is so cool, that it’s such a priviledge to share the journey and flying is…
+Donatella goes a step further and holds her hands up in the air: cloche in my hand following what Donatella taught me, gently turning to the right, repositioning and straight ahead, than left, repositioning and ahead.
+I think to myself that this woman is so cool, that it’s such a priviledge to soar with her in the air and flying is…

-When I remind myself that Donatella let me in charge of her aircraft, and with her share the rising sensation I have that we’re going to meet up close the lagoon and its wonders, Donatella explains what is happening in flight: how the top and back rotors keep the gyoplane steady even in windy conditions like we find ourselves in, and because of the way the rotors are built to work we cannot do the loop-the-loop with it, and further more that experienced aviators can descend and land the aircraft with engines off if needed.
+When I remind myself that Donatella let me pilot her aircraft, and with her share the rising sensation of being about to meet up close the lagoon and its wonders, Donatella explains what is happening in flight: how the top and back rotors keep the gyoplane steady even in windy conditions like we find ourselves in, also to drop that idea of venturing in a loop-the-loop because the way rotors are built to work prevent the maneuver on gyroplanes, and further more that experienced aviators can descend and land the aircraft with engines off if needed.